Home page | More useful articles | Search for more information | Basic articles | Writing articles

 People suggest putting the word count on the first page; I think that information belongs in a cover letter along with the page count, but either way is fine.
 It looks a little better if you round off your word count.
 If your word processor does the word count for you, and you get a number such as 43,127 words, it's a good idea to just say "43,000 words."

-Page and Chapter Breaks
+Page and Stanza and Chapter Breaks

 Italics, Underlining, and Boldface